 27. As harmonization of technical regulations in that field is premature, WP.29/GRVA may wish to develop guidance on that matter, in the similar way it has been done on cyber security (See ECE/TRANS/WP.29/2017/46 adopted before UN Regulation No. 155)

-[Draft Guidance document on the use of AI in vehicles
+[Draft Guidance document on the use of AI in vehicles]

 The [Member States], [contracting parties to the 1958 and the 1998 Agreements], participating in the Working Party on Automated/Autonomous and Connected Vehicles,